Ron-Zilber/Ron-Zilber/README.md

 ### Hi!
-  I'm Ron Zilbershtein, an Electrical and Computers Engineering student at Ben-Gurion University, Graduate 2024 (3 semesters left).
+  I'm Ron Zilbershtein,

+  Ben-Gurion University of the Negev Student Electrical and Computer Engineering
+  Graduate 2024 (3 semesters left).

   I'm specialized in Computers and Computer Networks.